usememos/dotcom/content/docs/install/self-hosting.md

   - Default: true.
   - Purpose: Enables or disables the frontend.
 When disabled, Memos will not serve the frontend.
 You can deploy the frontend separately and set this flag to false.

-- **metric (--metric):**
-  - Value: Boolean (true/false).
-  - Default: true.
-  - Purpose: Enables or disables metric collection.
-When enabled, Memos collects metrics for analysis.
-See more with our [Privacy Policy](/legal/privacy-policy) pages.

 ## Docker Compose

 To deploy Memos using `docker compose`, create a `docker-compose.yml` file with the following configuration: